 What legally do I need to know about cremation in Oregon?

 Each state has its own laws governing cremation procedures.
 A crematory and/or funeral home must abide by certain practice standards in disposing of human remains by cremation.
 However, certain regulations can vary by state.
 In Oregon, a cremation can only be performed once a ‘Cremation Authorization Form’ has been signed by the legal next of kin and the coroner has issued the cremation permit [Cremation permit fee is $7.00].
 There is a mandatory waiting period of 24 hours before a cremation can proceed.
 That being said, it usually takes about 3 days to make all the necessary arrangements and complete the paperwork.
 An expedited service can be arranged if required.

 A casket is NOT required by law for a cremation.
 All that is required is a suitable rigid container.
 A cremation container is usually a reinforced cardboard or plywood box.
 If you wish to hold a funeral service before the cremation, some funeral homes offer rental caskets.

 What can we do with the cremated remains?
 Laws for ash scattering in Oregon

 As Oregon has a higher than average cremation rate, there is a greater percentage of families seeking different options for memorialization after cremation.
-Cremated remains can be interred in a grave plot or cremation niche, stored in a cremation urn at home or scattered.
-There are also today a multitude of creative cremation artefacts that can be created from cremation ashes, such as cremation diamonds, glass jewellery, birdbaths, and portraits to name but a few.
+Cremated remains can be interred in a grave plot or cremation niche, stored in a cremation urn at home, or scattered.
+There are also today a multitude of creative cremation artifacts that can be created from cremation ashes, such as cremation diamonds, glass jewelry, birdbaths, and portraits to name but a few.
 Check out our Ash Scattering section for more information.

 Oregon is in Region 10 (Pacific Northwest) of the Environmental Protection Agency (EPA) and you can conduct a burial at sea if you so choose.
 A scattering ceremony should be 3 nautical miles to sea.
 Charter services are available to do this for around $175.